ICT at Greenwith Primary School

-BYOD is being introduced for students in Years 5, 6 and 7.
-BYOD at Greenwith Primary School is optional and is encouraged to complement the already 1:1 chromebook program in these year levels.
+BYOD is available to students in Years 3, 4, 5, 6 and 7.
+BYOD at Greenwith Primary School is optional and is encouraged to complement the already 1:1 Chromebook program in these year levels.

-- Enables your child to have the same device used at school at home.
+- Enables your child to use the same device at school and home

-- As chromebooks are more cost effective they are a great introductory computer for students in primary and middle years who want a personal, secure device for school work.
+- Chromebooks are more cost effective they are a great introductory computer for students in primary and middle years who want a personal, secure device for school work.

 The following devices are available: